JoeyRussoniello/rust-autograder-setup/README.md

 # 1) Scan src/ recursively and create tests/autograder.json
 autograder-setup init

-# OR scan tests/  for tests if the assignment is a packages (uses lib.rs instead of main/mod.rs)
-autograder-setup init --tests-dir tests

 # 2) (Optional) Edit tests/autograder.json to adjust points/timeouts

 # 3) Generate the GitHub Actions workflow